International fishery management arrangements

-- Convention on the Conservation and Management of High Seas Fishery Resources in the South Pacific Ocean (SPRFMO).
+- Convention on the Conservation and Management of High Seas Fishery Resources in the South Pacific Ocean.

 Arrangements for demersal species in Antarctic waters, and for the AFZ of Heard Island and McDonald Islands, are implemented through the Commission for the Conservation of Antarctic Marine Living Resources (CCAMLR).
 The AFZ of Macquarie Island is adjacent to the CCAMLR Convention area, rather than within it.
 However, for consistency, the Macquarie Island Toothfish Fishery is generally managed in line with CCAMLR arrangements.

-The Commonwealth Fisheries Harvest Strategy Policy (HSP; DAFF 2007) requires that harvest strategies be developed for all Commonwealth fisheries, apart from those that are managed under the joint authority of the Australian Government and another Australian jurisdiction, or an international management body or arrangement.
-However, the policy notes that the Australian Government will advocate the principles of the policy when negotiating with these bodies.
-The Commission for the Conservation of Southern Bluefin Tuna (CCSBT) adopted a management procedure in 2011, which is analogous to a harvest strategy (Chapter 23).
+The Commonwealth Fisheries Harvest Strategy Policy (HSP; Department of Agriculture and Water Resources 2018) requires that harvest strategies be developed for all Commonwealth fisheries, apart from those that are managed under the joint authority of the Australian Government and another Australian jurisdiction, or an international management body or arrangement.
+However, the HSP notes that the Australian Government will advocate the principles of the policy when negotiating with these bodies.
+In addition, where no harvest strategy has been developed in the RFMO, and Australia is a major harvester of the stock, the Australian Fisheries Management Authority must implement a strategy consistent with the objectives of the HSP.
+The Commission for the Conservation of Southern Bluefin Tuna (CCSBT) adopted a management procedure in 2011 that is analogous to a harvest strategy (Chapter 23).
 Considerable progress has also been made towards adopting harvest strategy principles and revised reference points in the IOTC, and the Western and Central Pacific Fisheries Commission (WCPFC) in recent years.
 The scientific committees of some RFMOs report against reference points for biomass and fishing mortality when providing advice on stock status.
-These may be defined differently from those in the HSP, although in the case of the WCPFC and the IOTC the limit reference points, or alternate limit reference points, adopted are the same as prescribed in the HSP.
+These may be defined differently from those in the HSP, although the limit reference points, or alternative limit reference points, adopted by the WCPFC and the IOTC are the same as prescribed in the HSP.
 For jointly managed stocks, ABARES determines stock status in light of the limit reference points described in the HSP and considers the impacts of fishing mortality from all fleets on the stocks.